 All contractors engaged on the project will require to operate in a manner consistent with the ESMF and the ESMPs.
+The ESMP being prepared by the DPR consultant will be reviewed and approved by the PIU and PMU.
+This will be included in the bid document and implemented by the contractor.
 The PIUs will manage all contractors in an effective manner including:

-- Assessing the environmental and social risks associated with subprojects through screening and sub-project specific Environmental and Social Management Plans (ESMPs), - Implementation of ESMPs and OHS measures as per Labour Management Procedures, - Ascertaining that contractors engaged are legitimate and reliable enterprises, and have knowledge and skills to perform their tasks in accordance with their contractual commitments, - Incorporating ESMPs and LMPs into tender documents, - Contractually requiring contractor to apply relevant aspects of subproject specific ESMPs, and including relevant non-compliance remedies, and - Monitoring of contractor compliance with their contractual commitments.
+- Assessing the environmental and social risks associated with sub-projects through screening and sub-project specific Environmental and Social Management Plans (ESMPs), - Implementation of ESMPs and OHS measures as per Labour Management Procedures. - Ascertaining that contractors engaged are legitimate and reliable enterprises, and have knowledge and skills to perform their tasks in accordance with their contractual commitments, - Incorporating ESMPs and LMPs into tender documents, - Contractually requiring contractor to apply relevant aspects of sub-project specific ESMPs, and including relevant non-compliance remedies, and - Monitoring of contractor compliance with their contractual commitments.